 Non-Growth Goals

 There is growing literature and debate surrounding whether growth should be the primary objective of developed economies.
 This is because past a certain threshold of wealth, happiness and health is no longer increased by even more wealth.
 Rather, to serve the happiness of the New Brunswick population and future generations it may be preferable to maintain such targets as Greenhouse Gas (GHG) Emissions or equality.
 Income equality is shown to have a profound effect on things such as happiness and many other key social indicators.
 For this reason, BoostNB has created “stretch goals” in the areas of GHG Emissions, Life Satisfaction, and Income Equality.
-These goals do not necessarily contribute to economic growth but instead serve to build a stronger society.
+These goals do not necessarily contribute to economic growth but instead, serve to build a stronger society.

 Non-Growth Goals: Social and Environmental Welfare